Linear Time Subsequence and Supersequence Regex Matching: Conditional Lower Bounds

-\subparagraph*{Infix, Prefix, Extension and Left-Extension Relations.} We first observe that SETH-based lower bounds for the $\infixrel$-, $\prefixrel$-, $\extensionrel$- and $\leftextensionrel$-matching problem can be concluded by minor adaptions of the original construction from~\cite{backurs2016regular}.
-Moreover, since the min- and max-variants also solve the non-quantitative version of the matching problem, we can conclude that these lower bounds also hold for the quantitative variants:
+We first observe that SETH-based lower bounds for the $\infixrel$-, $\prefixrel$-, $\extensionrel$- and $\leftextensionrel$-matching problems can be obtained by minor adaptations of the original construction from~\cite{backurs2016regular}.
+Moreover, since the min- and max-variants also solve the non-quantitative variants of the matching problem, we can conclude that these lower bounds also hold for the quantitative variants:

 \begin{theorem} If the matching problem for the infix, prefix, extension and left-extension relation can be solved in time $O((|w|m)^{1 - \epsilon})$ for some $\epsilon > 0$, then SETH fails.
-The same holds for the min- and max-variants, even if we only require the length of the answer strings. \end{theorem}
+The same holds for the min- and max-variants, even if we operate on an alphabet of constant size, and even if we only require the length of the answer strings. \end{theorem}